 From the Gobbins team.

-Sandwiched between the coast of County Antrim and Islandmagee, Larne Lough , as well as a sheltered anchorage is also a wetland of international significance, providing shelter, breeding sites and food, for a wide variety of bird species.
+Sandwiched between the coast of County Antrim and Islandmagee, Larne Lough was known as a sheltered haven for seafarers as far back as Roman times and is also a wetland of international significance, providing shelter, breeding sites and food, for a wide variety of bird species.
 The Lough is an Area of Special Scientific Interest and a RAMSAR site (The Convention on Wetlands of International Importance).
 Larne Lough provides an ideal location for studying marine orientated wildlife.

 Opening TimesOpen All Year